 Can You Apply for Joint Car Finance With a Low Income?

 One of the benefits of a joint application for car finance is that the lender will have two incomes to consider when deciding whether you can jointly afford to meet the repayments.
-Of course you will have two lots of outgoings to take into consideration, buy maybe only one set of household bills, such as housing costs and utilities.
-You will need to provide evidence of both sets of income and outgoings, and some lenders will use a system call "open banking" to gather this evidence without your having to send it to them.
+Of course, you will have two lots of outgoings to take into consideration, paying only one set of household bills, such as housing costs and utilities.
+You will need to provide evidence of both sets of income and outgoings, and some lenders will use a system called "open banking" to gather this evidence without your having to send it to them.
 Carmoola uses open banking, which helps us to decide upon the affordability of the proposed loan really quickly - and it's all done within our app.

 What Are the Pros of a Joint Car Finance?

 Adding a co-borrower to a car loan has the following advantages for an individual: